-The rabies vaccine is an injection given to help prevent rabies.
+The rabies vaccine is an injection given to help prevent infection from the virus that causes rabies.
 The rabies virus is spread to humans through the bite of an infected animal.
 Dogs, bats, skunks, coyotes, raccoons, and foxes are examples of animals that can carry rabies.
 The rabies vaccine can protect you from being infected with the virus.
-The vaccine can also prevent you from developing rabies even if you get it after you were bitten by an animal.
+The vaccine can also prevent you from developing rabies even if you get it after you were bitten by an infected animal.

 When is the vaccine given?

-- After exposure to the virus , the vaccine is given in either 2 or 4 doses:
+- After exposure to the virus , the vaccine is usually given in 2 or 4 doses:

-- A person who has already had the vaccine will usually get 2 doses.
+- A person who has already had the vaccine will get 2 doses.
 The first is given immediately, and the second is given on day 3 after the exposure.
-Rabies Immune Globulin is not given.
+Rabies immune globulin is not given.

-- Anyone who goes into caves where bats live
+- You often go into caves where bats live.

-- Anyone traveling to another country where rabies is common
+- You often travel to a country where rabies is common.

 Who should not get the rabies vaccine or should wait to get it?

-- Tell your healthcare provider if you had a severe allergic reaction to a dose of the rabies vaccine in the past, or to other vaccines.
+- Tell your healthcare provider if you had a severe allergic reaction to the rabies vaccine or to another vaccine.
 If you are getting the vaccine before exposure, do not get another dose.
 After exposure, you need to get all the doses even if you are at risk for an allergic reaction.
 Your healthcare provider may need to take extra precautions before you get another dose.

-- Tell your healthcare provider about all of your allergies.
-Also tell him if you have a disease that affects your immune system (such as HIV/AIDS) or you have cancer.
-Tell him if you are taking medicines that affect your immune system or any cancer treatment drug or radiation.
-Tell him if you are ill.
+- Tell your provider about all of your allergies.
+Also tell him or her if you have a disease that affects your immune system (such as HIV/AIDS) or you have cancer.
+Tell him or her if you are taking medicines that affect your immune system or any cancer treatment drug or radiation.
+Tell him or her if you are ill.
 You may need to wait to get the vaccine until you feel better.

 What are the risks of the rabies vaccine?